 A distinct component of the UChicago advantage is the wide range of programs and services offered to our students in support of their academic and professional goals.
 Whatever your program, and wherever your path may lead, the following offices and programs are here to help!

 • UChicagoGRAD: In addition to year-round social and academic programs, UChicagoGRAD is your first stop for professional preparation events and workshops, fellowship applications, and support for international research.
-They also send out the Grad Guide Weekly and other newsletters, as well as run the Family Resource Center.

 • Many programs at UChicago also offer in-house academic and career support services for their students.
 Check your program’s website for more information on these available resources.